 Unlike other seeds, auto-flower seeds do not require altering phototropic periods to produce flowers.
 Instead, these plants flower automatically after only a few short months.
 Due to their ruderalis lineage, these plants typically only grow a foot or two tall with a relatively light harvest but, because they grow so quickly, are idea for those trying to grow outdoors in small spaces like a patio garden.
 Auto-flowering plants cannot be cloned so multiple seeds will be necessary for multiple harvests.

 America is the land of the free but some places are just a bit freer than others.
 For those who live in 420-friendly states, there’s perhaps no better way to celebrate our freedom than by cultivating cannabis plants in our own homes and back yards.
-Of course, a successful grow starts with the best cannabis seeds so, before stocking up on marijuana seeds online, carefully consider what types of cannabis seeds will work best for you.
+Of course, a successful grow starts with the best cannabis seeds so, before stocking up on marijuana seeds from a US seedbank, carefully consider what types of cannabis seeds will work best for you.

 Do you have a favorite type of cannabis seed?
 Share it with us in the comments below.

 [i] Bergman, R. (2017, August 17).
 How To Make Feminized Marijuana Seeds.
 Retrieved September 18, 2017, from http://www.ilovegrowingmarijuana.com/how-to-make-feminized-marijuana-seeds/